 Step 2 - Configure General Settings

-In this step, assign an App name such as AAF Rapid IdP Prod or if connecting to the Test Federation and AAF’s Rapid IdP Test service use a value like AAF Rapid IdP Test.
+Assign an App name such as Rapid IdP-Prod or if connecting to the Test Federation and AAF’s Rapid IdP Test service use a value like Rapid IdP-Test.

 Step 3 - Configure the SAML Settings

-A SAML 2.0 configuration requires a combination of information from both your organisation and the AAF.
-For help completing each field, use your app-specific documentation and the Okta tool tips.
+SAML2 integration configuration requires the combination of information from both your organisation and the AAF.
+For help completing each field, use your app-specific documentation and the Okta Dashboard tool tips.

 Add the value for the Single sign-on URL (ACS).
 This is the default Assertion Consumer Services (ACS) URL value.
 This same value is used for Recipient URL and Destination URL values.